baato/java-client/README.md

 ```
 #### 6. Baato Navigation SDK

-Now that you have your route, you can use the [Baato Navigation SDK](https://github.com/baato/navigation-sdk)
+Now that you have your route, you can use the [Baato Navigation SDK](https://github.com/baato/navigation-sdk) for navigation.

 Add the following dependencies to build.gradle in your android project